serverlessworkflow/specification/dsl.md

 If no more tasks are defined, the transformed output is passed to the workflow output transformation step.

 10. **Transform Workflow Output**
 Finally, the overall workflow output can be transformed before it is returned to the caller or stored.
 Transformations are applied using the `output.as` runtime expression.
-It evaluates on the last task's transformed output and defaults to the identity expression, which leaves the output unchanged.
+It evaluates the last task's transformed output and defaults to the identity expression, which leaves the output unchanged.
 This step ensures that the final output of the workflow is concise and relevant, containing only the necessary information that needs to be communicated or recorded.

 *Example: If the workflow's final output is a summary report, a transformation can ensure that the report contains only the most important summaries and conclusions, excluding any intermediate data.*